WasmEdge/WasmEdge/bindings/rust/wasmedge-sys/README.md

 The [wasmedge-sys](https://crates.io/crates/wasmedge-sys) crate defines a group of low-level Rust APIs for WasmEdge, a light-weight, high-performance, and extensible WebAssembly runtime for cloud-native, edge, and decentralized applications.

-For developers, it is recommended that the APIs in `wasmedge-sys` are used to construct high-level libraries, while `wasmedge-sdk` (coming soon) is for building up business applications.
+For developers, it is recommended that the APIs in `wasmedge-sys` are used to construct high-level libraries, while `wasmedge-sdk` is for building up business applications.

+Notice that

+- `WasmEdge Rust SDK` uses nightly version of Rust.

+- Due to [issue #1527](https://github.com/WasmEdge/WasmEdge/issues/1527), `WasmEdge Rust SDK` cannot build successfully on Windows platform.
+Please [use Docker](https://wasmedge.org/book/en/start/docker.html) to build `WasmEdge Rust SDK` on Windows.

 ## Usage

-To use or build the `wasmedge-sys` crate, the `wasmedge-core` is required.
+To use or build the `wasmedge-sys` crate, the `WasmEdge` library is required.
 The [*Build wasmedge-sys crate*](https://wasmedge.org/book/en/embed/rust.html#build-wasmedge-sys-crate) section of [WasmEdge Docs](https://wasmedge.org/book/en/) gives the tips.

 ## Example